ramkirant/design_patterns/README.md

 ### Mediator Pattern
 ### Memento Pattern
 ### Observer Pattern
+Observer Patter defines a one to many dependency between objects so that, when one object changes, all of its dependent objects are notified and updated automaticlly.

+Observer Pattern can be used when the change in the state of an entity needs to be notified to range of subscribers.

+Observer Pattern mandates that the entity (Observable) needs to PUSH the change in state to the subscribers (Observers) rather than the observers POLL the observable to check the change in state.
 ### State Pattern
+State Pattern allows an object to change its behavior when its internal state changes.
+The object will appear to change its class at runtime.
+State Pattern contains an object that behaves differently based on the state it is.
+In state pattern we replace a conditional with polymorphism.

+State Pattern can be used when we have an object which can be in different states and there are multiple actions which can move the object between different states.

+In State Pattern, we delegate actions from the object to the state (interface) by defining each of the action in both the object and the interface.
+By doing so, we will force all the the different states (implementations of the state interface) to implement each and everyone of the actions.
+So, if any state don't handle any of the action, a compile error is thrown.

+In the below UML Diagram, The Context is the object that can change states

 ### Strategy Pattern
 Strategy pattern solves the composition problem (Code duplication) that is introduced by Inheritance.
 If multiple sub classes of a parent class has the same implementation of a parent method that is different from the parent method, we can only achieve this by duplicating the code in each of the sub classes.

 Strategy pattern solves the above problem.
 Strategy pattern decouples the behavior from objects.
 In Strategy pattern, we identify different and unique types of behaviors that all the child classes can possess and we define them in the implementations of a separate strategy interface.
-We plugin the strategy interface in the parent class instead of the behavior methods.
+We plug-in the strategy interface in the parent class instead of the behavior methods.

 We can further extend the strategy pattern by providing strategies for every method available in the parent class.
 By doing so, we will be eliminating the need to define concrete sub classes and we eliminate the entire need for inheritance itself.
 We will be eliminating the inheritance and replacing it with max and max of multiple strategy classes, with each mix and max defining a separate concrete class.